 This will reduce or eliminate the urinary tract in many dogs.
 About 50-60% of male dogs stop marking urine, or at least do it significantly less often after becoming neutral.
-If your male dog urinates at home after a change, there may be other behavioural or physical problems that need to be addressed.
+If your male dog urinates at home after a change, there may be other behavioral or physical problems that need to be addressed.

 Exercise your dog

 Breeds that are known for their high energy or above normal intelligence are in special need of exercise.
-Getting out that pent up energy can help calm your dog and avoid behavioural issues, such as urine marking.
+Getting out that pent up energy can help calm your dog and avoid behaviorism issues, such as urine marking.